metablaster/WindowsFirewallRuleset/Readme/NetworkTroubleshooting.md

 2. type into search box `troubleshoot` and select `troubleshoot settings`
 3. click on `additional troubleshooters`
 4. here you'll find several network troubleshooters, run them all.
-5. If problem is not fixed right away you may need to reboot system
+5. If problem is not fixed right away you might need to reboot system

 On another systems, alternative way is: